-For the case of adding a ToY parameter, see Figure 13b, it is easy to understand why this could help improve performance in theory.
-Management of reservoirs often anticipates the occurrence of dry and wet seasons by applying different modes of operation.
-The addition of this variable allows the fuzzy rules to make a clear distinction between seasons.
+For the case of adding a ToY parameter, see Figure 14b, it is easy to understand why this could help improve performance in theory.
+Management of reservoirs often anticipates the occurrence of dry and wet seasons by applying different modes of

+10 operation.
+The addition of this variable allows the fuzzy rules to make a clear distinction between seasons and the seasonality of flows.
 By evaluating the significance of improvements resulting from adding the ToY parameter as an input to a network, it becomes clear that there is not much value to this addition.
 In some cases, the addition of the ToY parameter results in significant improvements.
 These cases appear quite randomly, implying that the increase in rules and consequence parameters is responsible for the improvement, rather than the information added.

-10 5.3 Applicability to GHMs
+15 5.3 Applicability to GHMs